 During a forest bathing session you will be guided on a leisurely walk on gentle paths under the forest canopy with guided activities to help you open your senses, hone your intuition and experience the forest as you never have before.
 We draw upon mindfulness meditation practices and techniques of deep nature connection.

-To schedule an Shirin Yoku session please call 502-694-9488 or email Jennifer.
+To schedule an Shirin Yoku session please call 502-694-9488 or email Juniper.
 We offer this service for groups as well.
 Forest bathing sessions are typically 60 minutes and are $120 per session.

 Wilderness and Adventure Therapy